-Since the formation of UKRA in 1996, UKRA has produced documentation to attain Third Party Insurance through the BMFA, up to and including commercially available M-class rocket motors (these are motors of up to 10,000 Newton seconds total impulse).
-Individual insurance is subject to UKRA members attaining the relevant certification level.
+Since the formation of UKRA in 1996, UKRA has worked with the BMFA to provide insurance, up to and including commercially available M-class rocket motors (these are motors of up to 10,240 Newton seconds total impulse).
+Please note that BMFA insurance explicitly excludes commercial activity and therefore BMFA insurance is only suitable for recreational, sport and amateur flights.
+Individual insurance is subject to BMFA regulation and customers of BMFA insurance should contact the BMFA directly for insurance questions.

-With the Model Achievement Programme we hope to extend our activities into schools and youth groups, in an effort to popularise the hobby, and provide encouragement and inspiration to future generations of rocketeers.
+UKRA has formed a number of certification programmes, initially including a high-power rocketry programme later extended to include junior certifications for flying high-power rockets.
+More recently UKRA has developed the Model Achievement Programme, extending educational and promotional activities into schools and youth groups, in an effort to popularise the hobby, and provide encouragement and inspiration to future generations of rocketeers.

 How we do it